alainhaldi/blog-validating/blog-backend/README-backend.md

 ## BlogRessourceTest

+- In order to Test the Ressources, its necessarily to start first the project in the dev-mode
+- Once started, the tests can me run via the _run button_ in the File

 ## Test Coverage

 - In order to know the test coverage, I made use of JaCoCo.
 After running the test, JaCoCo creates a report where it displays the coverages.